torvalds/linux/Documentation/staging/remoteproc.rst

    * @RSC_CARVEOUT:   request for allocation of a physically contiguous
    *		    memory region.
    * @RSC_DEVMEM:     request to iommu_map a memory-based peripheral.
-   * @RSC_TRACE:	    announces the availability of a trace buffer into which
+   * @RSC_TRACE:	    ananalunces the availability of a trace buffer into which
    *		    the remote processor will be writing logs.
    * @RSC_VDEV:       declare support for a virtio device, and serve as its
    *		    virtio header.